auriorajaa/2DSimpleChess/README.md

 - Supports standard chess rules.
 - GUI interface for easy gameplay.
 - Pieces move according to their specific rules.
-- Includes basic AI for single-player mode (optional).
+- Includes basic AI for single-player mode.

 ## How to Play